-The waveguide under consideration is an SSH-type coupled-cavity array formed by two sublattices, denoted by A and B, as shown in Fig.~\ref{modelandEband}(a).
+The waveguide under consideration is an SSH-type coupled-cavity array formed by two sublattices, denoted by A and B, as shown in Figure~\ref{modelandEband}a.
 The Hamiltonian of the SSH-type waveguide reads

 where $a_{l}$ ($b_{l}$) and $a_{l}^{\dagger}$ ($b_{l}^{\dagger}$) are the annihilation and creation operators of the cavity $A$ ($B$) in the $l$th unit cell.
 We assume that all the cavities have the same resonance frequencies $\omega_{c}$, and that the intracell and intercell coupling strengths are, respectively, given by